First of all, before I show you how to make portable PVC fishing gear I want to rant about prepper plans that are not as smart as many think.

 - Using a clinch knot, tie your favorite lure to the end of the line.

-- Take off the cap and pull out the tied lure.
+- First of all, take off the cap and pull out the tied lure.
 Replace the cap and remove the rubber band.

-- Slowly wrap the line around the pipe to reel it in.
+- Finally, slowly wrap the line around the pipe to reel it in.
 When you feel the fish bite, give the line a quick jerk to set the hook and reel it in.

 I like having some portable fishing gear in my kit but its not as efficient as using normal fishing gear.
 Plus I miss not having my electronic fish finder.